ionson100/orm-1_21-/README.md

 Simple micro ОРМ ( MySql, PostgreSQL, MSSQL, Sqlite).\
 Allows access to different databases (MSSQL, Postgresql, MySQL, Sqlite) from one application context.\
-CodeFirst, Linq to sql, free sql, caching.
+CodeFirst, Linq to sql, free sql.
 #### Restrictions.
 All bases must be created before use, with the exception of Sqlite,\
  if the file does not exist, the ORM will create it.\